 Drug-associated cerebrovascular events and deaths

-Cerebral hemorrhage, subarachnoid hemorrhage, cerebrovascular accident, and other cerebrovascular events have been reported in patients treated with oral or subcutaneous sumatriptan, and some have resulted in deaths.
+Cerebral hemorrhage, subarachnoid hemorrhage, cerebrovascular accidents, and other cerebrovascular events have been reported in patients treated with oral or subcutaneous Sumatriptan, and some have resulted in deaths.

 Other events related to vasospasm